gavinlyonsrepo/Display_Lib_RPI/extra/doc/st7735/README.md

 | 4 | ST7735S Black Tab | TFT_ST7735S_Black | RED PCB v1.2, 1.8, 128 x 160 pixels |

-SPI_Speed (HW SPI Only)

-Here the user can pass the SPI Bus freq in Hertz, Maximum 125 Mhz , Minimum 30Khz, The default in file is 8Mhz Although it is possible to select high speeds for the SPI interface, up to 125MHz, Don't expect any speed faster than 32MHz to work reliably.
-If you set to 0 .Speed is set to bcm2835 constant BCM2835_SPI_CLOCK_DIVIDER_32.
-If using SW spi, ignore.

-SPI_CE_PIN (HW SPI Only)

-Which Chip enable pin to use two choices.
-If using SW spi, ignore.
-	* SPICE0 = 0
-	* SPICE1 = 1

-SPI_CommDelay (SW SPI Only)

-The user can adjust If user is having reliability issues with SW SPI in some setups.
-This is a microsecond delay in SW SPI GPIO loop.
-It is set to 0 by default, Increasing it will slow down SW SPI further.

 ### File system

 In example folder: